stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 is an *implicit* argument of type `Type`.
 Implicit meaning, that in most circumstances, Idris2 can infer it automatically from the context in which the function is called.
-The `0` quantifier means, that this argument will be erased at runtime, so it is only relevant during type checking.
+The `0` quantifier means, that this argument is guaranteed to be erased at runtime, so it is only relevant during type checking.
 You can look at a function's implicit arguments in the REPL by using the `:ti` command: